isaa131/rbxflip-predictor/README.md

 An RBXFlip predictor, used to see the outcome of games before their roll by abusing their broken provably fair system.
-I am releasing this because I don't care for abusing this anymore, so enjoy it while its unpatched lmfao
+I am releasing this because I don't care, so enjoy it while its unpatched lmfao

 Installation guide:
 1) Download the zip file.